chirusandeep/Proxy-Gen-Checker/README.md

 # Proxy-Gen-Checker
- A tool which validates the HTTP, Socks4 and Socks5 proxies.
+ A Tool which validates the HTTP, Socks4 and Socks5 proxies.